-For employees working under this schedule, pay for Bereavement Leave shall be for a maximum of twenty-four (24) hours.
+For employees working under this schedule, pay for Bereavement Leave shall be for a maximum of three (3) shifts.

 Section 15: Jury Duty

 The provisions of Article XVIII, Jury Duty shall apply with the understanding that pay for such jury duty shall not exceed ten (10) hours per day or forty (40) hours in a week.